DecalFree/dotfiles-hyprland/README.md

 # dotfiles
-Personal use dotfiles for i3 and Hyprland; i3 for my Laptop and Hyprland for my desktop.
+Personal use dotfiles for i3 and Hyprland; i3 for my Laptop and Hyprland for my Desktop.

 Laptop (i3) dotfiles: https://github.com/DecalFree/dotfiles/tree/main/i3